aliakakis/react-templates-components/README.md

 that there are many "moving parts" to an application.
 Too many packages from various developers, some of which are no longer maintained.
 Even this package, might feel unmaintained, especially after so many months of inactivity.
 Although, this package is more or less feature complete, I strongly advise if you need to use it, then download the source code, instead of the npm package.
 The source code itself is just plain React code with nothing fancy.
-The only possible issue is Typescript which might not be in your current tech-stack.
+The only possible issue is TypeScript which might not be in your current tech-stack.
+However, you will find the JavaScript version at github under "src/js".

-Moreover, personally I try not to install too many packages.
+Finally, personally I try not to install too many packages.
 If I have to, then I tend to choose based on whether the package is being developed by a corporate entity, or the community behind the package has enormous and consistent support.

 ## v2.2.6 Information